 Adrianna has written several historic dramas inspired by Toronto history as well as a story of bereavement based on her personal story of losing her brother to suicide.
-Currently she is working on a staged Western called Scarred Leather with Whiskey Ginger Collective.
+Currently she is working on a children’s puppet show called Novembears, in development with Eldritch Theatre and supported by Roseneath Theatre’s Recommender Grants for Theatre Creators.

 Having had the pleasure of taking Nightwood Theatre’s Playwriting Master Class in the spring of 2012 with Bryony Lavery (playwright of award-winning pieces such as Frozen and Stockholm), Adrianna enjoyed Lavery’s approach to writing and thanks her for her insight.